Thursday, 30 June 2022

 1.98

-Rawalpindi region was dominated by the Gakkhar tribe for a long time.
-Their recorded history starts with the arrival of Sultan Mahmood Ghaznavi and during the many time of many royal dynasties they controlled this area well into the 18th century.
-In 1765 Gakhar chief Mukarrab Khan was defeated by Sardar Gujar Singh a Sikh Sardar of Bhangi misl.
-Soon the whole area went under the control of the Sikhs.
-The Sikh domination lasted until 1849 when the British annexed Punjab.
-During this time Sikhs settled in this area and had a significant presence until 1947.
+The Rawalpindi region was dominated by the Gakkhar tribe for centuries.
+Their recorded history begins with the arrival of Sultan Mahmud of Ghazni, and under various royal dynasties, they maintained control of this area well into the 18th century.
+In 1765, however, the Gakkhar chief Mukarrab Khan was defeated by Sardar Gujar Singh of the Bhangi Misl.
+Soon afterward, the entire region came under Sikh rule.
+Sikh domination lasted until 1849, when the British annexed Punjab.
+During this period, Sikhs settled in the area and maintained a significant presence until 1947.

 1. Gurdwara Bhai Mani Singh / Damdama Sahib